Zoroastrian calendar: Medieval period

-replaces the "Age of Alexander" with an "Ageo of Zoroaster", placed "258 years before Alexander" (consistent with the date given by Ammianus Marcellinus).
+replaces the "Age of Alexander" with an "Age of Zoroaster", placed "258 years before Alexander" (consistent with the date given by Ammianus Marcellinus).

 By the reign of Yazdegird III (632–651 CE), the religious celebrations were again somewhat adrift with respect to their proper seasons.
 The calendar had continued to slip against the Julian calendar since the previous reform at the rate of one day every four years.
 Therefore, in 632, the new year was celebrated on 16 June.
 By the 9th century, the Zoroastrian theologian Zadspram had noted that the state of affairs was less than optimal, and estimated that at the time of Final Judgement the two systems would be out of sync by four years.

 Calendar eras

 Zoroastrian Yazdegerd Era (Yazdegardi Era) starts on 16 June 632 CE.
 Yazdegird III was the last monarch of the Sasanian dynasty, and since the custom at that time was to count regnal years since the monarch ascended the throne, the reckoning of years was continued, in the absence of a Zoroastrian monarch, among some Zoroastrians.

 Zoroastrian dates are distinguished by the suffix Y.Z. for "Yazdegirdi Era".
 The usage "AY" is also found.

 Yet another form of reckoning is the Zarathushtrian (Zoroastrian) Religious Era (Z.E.R./ZRE), adopted in 1990 CE by the Zarathushtrian Assembly of California.
 This is based on the putative association of the mission of Zoroaster with the dawn of the astrological Age of Aries, calculated for this purpose to have been the northern vernal equinox of 1738 BCE.
 Hence the year 3738 ZRE began in 2000 CE.
 The Zoroastrian community, both in Iran and in diaspora, have also been said to have accepted it, the former doing so in 1993 CE.
 A briefing paper from the Zoroastrian Trust Funds of Europe indicates that they recognise this usage to have been pragmatically adopted by Zoroastrians in Iran, while the diaspora continues to use the YZ system.